-An investigation into Autonomic Computing (AC) was conducted.
-AC involves distributed computing resources with self-managing characteristics, adapting to unpredictable changes, and hiding intrinsic complexity to operators and users.
-The AC system concept is designed to make adaptive decisions using high-level policies, constantly checking and optimising its status and automatically adapting to changing conditions.
+In the same way, it was carried out an investigation about Autonomic Computing (AC), a distributed computing resources with self-managing characteristics, adapting to unpredictable changes, hiding intrinsic complexity to operators and users.
+The AC system concept is designed to make adaptive decisions, using high-level policies, constantly checking and optimizing its status and automatically adapt itself to changing conditions.

-The results of the investigation led to the application of the MAPE-K methodology in the project, as shown in Figure 4, which supports the design of the reference architecture defined in section 6.1.
+The results obtained from the investigation produced the application of MAPE-K Methodology in s-X-AIPI project, shown in Figure 3, that will support the design of the Reference Architecture defined in section 4.1.

-In this case, the real world interacts with the AI pipelines, capable of providing insights and advanced rules on how to act or react to unknown events.
-The Perceptors collect the data from the plant, external applications, and AI pipeline outputs, providing inputs to the Monitor phase in the Autonomic Manager (AM).
-Therefore, the Real System, identified in Figure 5, is monitored by the AI pipelines, becoming an AI system that processes the data collected from the Preceptors.
-The AI data pipelines, in conjunction with the data monitored in the real system, represent the knowledge base for the Autonomic Manager.
-It might be influenced by the human-in-the-loop, the artificial data, and labelling applications.
-The core part of the AM is the Analyse phase, which processes outcomes of the monitoring component to provide all the information needed to make decisions in the Plan phase.
-At the end of the loop, the Executor phase returns the result to act directly on the AI pipelines (and subsequently to the Real System through the Effectors) or asks for human intervention.
+In this case, the real world will interact with the AI Pipelines, capable to provide insights and advanced rules on the way to act or react to unknown events.
+The Perceptors collect the data from the plant, external applications and AI pipelines outputs, providing inputs to the Monitor phase in the Autonomic Manager (AM).
+Therefore, the Real System, identified in Figure 3, is monitored by the AI Pipelines, becoming an AI system which makes the desired AI applications able to process the data collected from the Preceptors.
+The AI Data Pipelines, in conjunction with the data monitored in the real system represents the Knowledge base for the Autonomic Manager.
+It might be influenced by the human-in-the-loop, the Artificial Data and the Labelling applications.
+The core part of the AM is the Analyze phase, in charge of processing the outcomes of the monitoring component with the aim to provide all the information needed to take decisions in the Plan phase.
+At the end of the loop, the Executor phase will return the result to act directly to the AI Pipelines (and subsequently to the Real System through the Effectors) or asking for Human intervention.

-Figure 4 - MAPE-K methodology applied
+Figure 4 - MAPE-K methodology applied in s-X-AIPI